-- 6. Isolation of piperine from black pepper. - 7.
+- 5. Isoation of cinchonine from cinchona bark. - 6.
+Isolation of piperine from black pepper. - 7.
 Isolation of lycopence from tomatoes. - 8.
-Isolation of ß-carotence from carrots. - Isolation of oleic acid from olive oil (involving the preparation of complex with urea and separation of linolecic acid. - 10.
+Isolation of ß-carotence from carrots. - 9.
+Isolation of oleic acid from olive oil (involving the preparation of complex with urea and separation of linolecic acid. - 10.
 Isolation of eugenol from cloves. - 11.
 Isolation of (+) limonine from citrus rinds.